 WNBA coaches, GMs tab McCowan for top pick in mock draft

-NEW YORK (AP) — The Associated Press polled a panel of WNBA coaches and general managers for a mock draft of the three rounds this spring.
+NEW YORK (AP) — The Associated Press polled a panel of WNBA coaches and general managers for a mock draft of the two rounds this spring.
 Panelists were limited to college seniors and eligible foreign players, and they could not offer a pick for their own team.
 While last season there was a clear-cut No. 1 in A’ja Wilson, there is no consensus top pick this year.
-This could be one of the most unpredictable drafts in recent years.
-That said, the top three picks remained the same from the first two mock drafts with Teaira McCowan, Asia Durr and Kalani Brown going 1-2-3.
+The top three picks remained the same from the first mock draft with Teaira McCowan, Asia Durr and Kalani Brown going 1-2-3.

 1. Las Vegas: Teaira McCowan , Mississippi State.
 The Aces franchise has the No. 1 pick for the third year in a row and can add a dominant post player to complement Wilson.